fission/blog.fission.io/content/posts/automated-canary-deployments.md

 ---
 title: "Automated Canary Deployments in Fission"
-date: 2018-10-06T01:46:30-07:00
+date: 2018-10-16T01:02:00-07:00
 draft: false
 ---

-Canary Deployments are a time-tested deployment strategy.
-The fundamental idea is that deploying software into a production cluster is different from _releasing it to its users_.
+Canary Deployments are a time-tested deployment strategy to reduce risk.
+The fundamental idea is that deploying software into a production cluster is different from releasing it to its users.
 With canary deployments, you deploy both old and new versions into a production environment, but send only a small percentage of traffic to the newer version.
-That way, if the new version fails, only a few users are affected rather than the application's entire user base.
-If the newer version works well, the traffic proportion being sent to it is increased further.
+That way, if the new version fails, only a few users are affected rather than the application’s entire user base.
+If the newer version works well, the traffic proportion being sent to it is increased incrementally until the new version has been rolled out to all live traffic.

-With _Automated Canary Deployments_, the feedback loop is automated -- success causes the new version's proportion of traffic to be increased, and failue causes the new version's traffic proportion to be rolled back to zero.
+With _Automated Canary Deployments_, the feedback loop is automated -- success causes the new version's proportion of traffic to be increased, and failure causes the new version's traffic proportion to be rolled back to zero.
+This saves ops teams from having to either manually manage canary deployments, or build automation to do so themselves.

+Fission is the first open source serverless function framework to have built-in, easy-to-configure Automated Canary Deployments.

+Users can configure the percentage of traffic that will receive the new version of the function, the error rate that will constitute as failure, and the release rate at which to roll out the new version.

-Fission features Automated Canary Deployments for Functions.
-Below, we'll go over a quick tutorial on using this feature in Fission.
+Let’s go over a quick tutorial on using Automated Canary Deployments in Fission.

 ## Using Automated Canary Deployments in Fission

-Automated Canaries are easy to use in Fission.
-You'll need Fission 0.11 or newer.
+Automated Canaries are supported from Fission version 0.11.

 For this tutorial, we'll start with two versions of a function deployed on a cluster, and show how automated canary deployments